object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

          )
     print(a)

-This means that the Python interpreter can only know that something is wrong when it sees `print`, because `print` cannot follow `2` in a tuple constructor.
+This means that the :term:`Python interpreter` can only know that something is wrong when it sees `print`, because `print` cannot follow `2` in a tuple constructor.
 The interpreter therefore reports that the `print` is a syntax error.